crushing-security/Crushing-Security-Community/Resources/Education_Student_Resources/student-cybersecurity-resources.md

-Welcome to the Student Cybersecurity Project Resources Masterlist!
-Here, we've curated a list of hands-on projects and platforms to help budding cybersecurity enthusiasts hone their skills.
-Whether you're a beginner or an advanced learner, these resources offer a range of challenges to test and improve your knowledge.
+# Student Cybersecurity Resources

+## Introduction
+Welcome, students!
+This resource list is tailored to help you navigate the educational landscape of cybersecurity.
+From scholarships to student-friendly tools, find everything you need to kickstart your cybersecurity journey here.

 * **[100-redteam-projects](https://github.com/kurogai/100-redteam-projects)**: A collection of red teaming challenges, ranging from OSINT, web application attacks, to binary exploitation.
 * **[OWASP WebGoat](https://github.com/WebGoat/WebGoat)**: A deliberately insecure web application maintained by OWASP designed to teach web application security lessons.